antonio-catalano/antonio-catalano.github.io/pandas_numpy_notes.md

 `df.dropna(axis = 0)`<br>
 - Drop rows where only the _C_ column has a null value `df.dropna(subset = ['C'])`<br>
-- Replace _null_ values with the median value of the corresponding column.
-`df.fillna(df.median(), axis = 0)`<br>
+- Replace _null_ values with the median value of the corresponding column `df.fillna(df.median(), axis = 0)`<br>
 - Rename a column
 `df.rename(columns = {'old_name' : 'new_name'}, inplace = True)`<br>
-- Concatenate two series in order to have a DataFrame with two columns.
-`pd.concat([arr1, arr2], axis = 1)`<br>
+- Concatenate two series in order to have a DataFrame with two columns `pd.concat([arr1, arr2], axis = 1)`<br>
-- Each element of a series is an element of a given list: true or false?.
+- Each element of a series is an element of a given list: true or false?
 `s.isin(given_list)`<br>
 - Number of null values for each column `df.isnull().sum(axis = 0)`<br>